JoshuaManton/sif/README.md

 - First-class procedures
 - Runtime bounds checks
 - Other small things you'd expect like varargs, static #if, switch-statements, etc
+- Currently the code-generator outputs C code, in the future I'd like to either try to use LLVM or write a custom x64 backend

 ## Demo